Studies indicate that over half of workers fail to estimate their retirement needs until their 60s,

 from recent years).

 We'll use these values for all subsequent calculations.
-We'll assume a 25-year-old is starting with (1) 0 savings,
+We assume a 25-year-old is starting with (1) 0 savings,

 (2) earning 85k USD/year, (3) saving 15% (of pre-tax income) for retirement, and (4) receives an

 average raise of 3% per year.
-We'll assume she invests 100% of her savings in equities until age 45.
+Furthermore, we assume she invests 100% of her savings in equities until age 45.

 At age 46 and every year thereafter she moves 4% from equities to bonds (8% bonds at 47, 12% at 48, ...